cherryramatisdev/my_brain/Linux filters - How to streamline text like a boss.md

 ./Linux filters - How to streamline text like a boss.md
 ```

-If you just want to list the proper file names without counting them, you can even pipeline to a `sort` command to list alphabetically like the following:
+If you just want to list the proper file names without counting them, you can even pipe it to the `sort` command, that way it lists alphabetically like the following:

 ```sh
 $ find . -iname '*.md' | sort